OsmondOlive/bioflowhub/_posts/2026-05-09-5-most-impactful-health-habits.md

 - Monteiro CA, et al. (2019).
 Ultra-processed foods: what they are and how to identify them. *Public Health Nutrition*, 22(5), 936-941.
 [PubMed](https://pubmed.ncbi.nlm.nih.gov/30744710/){:target="_blank" rel="noopener"}

 <div class="bio-box">
-  <p>🐟 <strong>One supplement with exceptionally strong evidence:</strong> Omega-3 fatty acids (EPA + DHA).
-Anti-inflammatory, heart-protective, and brain-supportive, and most people do not get enough from diet alone.</p>
+  <p>🐟 <strong>One supplement with exceptionally strong evidence:</strong> Omega-3 fatty acids (EPA and DHA).
+Anti-inflammatory, heart-protective, and brain-supportive, and most people do not get enough from diet alone.
+Worth considering especially if fish consumption is low.</p>
   <a href="https://amzn.to/4dv6Icc" target="_blank" rel="noopener" class="bio-btn">Check Omega-3 on Amazon →</a>
 </div>